 In the future I hope to visit more volcanic areas around the world and one of the places I want to visit more closely is the mount Fuji in Japan.
 Of all places I’ve visited after discovering Mika’s music the most memorable must be Japan and especially Tokyo.
 Thanks to Eriko and some other Japanese friends I’ve got some very useful advices and had beautiful experiences during my short visits in the country.
 The photo of the mount Fuji was taken while traveling between Tokyo and Osaka and just seeing it very quickly through the train window was a special moment.

 In Japan I love the politeness and peaceful moments so surprisingly easy to find in the middle of everything busy and hectic.
 One of my favorite authors is Haruki Murakami.
-I love the dreamy and unconscious elements in his books – both are important to me – and I love the rhythm that allows the reader to pause and think.
+I love the dreamy and subconscious elements in his books – both are important to me – and I love the rhythm that allows the reader to pause and think.
 I was recently reading his latest book Killing Commendatore and enjoyed it more than most books I’ve ever read and especially loved the possibility to let my mind wonder with diverse references so typical to Murakami.
 I think it’s the rhythm that connects Japan and Scandinavia, the need to pause and think.
 The fire pic is from Narita.

 I have fond memories from my Asian visits.
 I loved being able to experience the China Tour and hope next time I can use a moment to learn to know their culture better.
 My trip to Korea was very special as well and I’m looking forward to meeting some dear Korean friends again and I have to mention Korean food because it’s the best I’ve ever tasted.
 Usually I look for cafes and breakfast places, in Korea every restaurant and food market is a temptation.